 Food City actually dates back to 1918 when a store was opened in Greeneville, Tennessee, but K-VA-T Food Stores’ official beginning took place in 1955 when founder Jack C. Smith--with his father, Curtis and uncle, Earl--opened the first store in Grundy, Virginia.
-Over the past 59 years, Food City has grown in leaps and bounds through acquisitions of several Piggly Wiggly operations in Southwest Virginia and Eastern Kentucky, along with Quality Foods/Food City, White Stores, Winn Dixie and Bi-Lo units in East Tennessee.
-By keeping our finger on the pulse of national marketing trends, we continue to grow steadily by expanding into new areas, filling in gaps in the trade area with new units and by remodeling and replacing current units.
-We make the effort to stay on the cutting edge of grocery technology, product selection and consumer demand.
+Since that time, Food City has grown in leaps through the acquisition of several Piggly Wiggly operations in Southwest Virginia and Eastern Kentucky, along with Quality Foods/Food City, White Stores, Winn Dixie and BI-LO units in east Tennessee.
+The company has also grown steadily by expansion into new market areas while remodeling and replacing existing locations as needed to best serve their customers.

 The Food City name has also become synonymous with NASCAR racing in the area with the sponsorship of two of the sport’s most popular races: the Food City 500 and Food City 300 at Bristol Motor Speedway.
 As the second-longest running sponsor in NASCAR, we have also contributed over half a million dollars to local organizations through our annual Family Race Night events.